Skip to main content

 Launch of work on the roadmap

 A workshop involving interested stakeholders, including the organisers of the initiative, was organised on 11 and 12 December 2023, as a starting point for the development of the roadmap and an opportunity for stakeholders to provide input and discuss possible approaches for the uptake of non-animal methods in chemical legislation.
+Read the detailed workshop report

 The European Partnership for Alternative Approaches to Animal Testing (EPAA) is a partnership between the European Commission and industry that aims to replace animal testing by innovative, non-animal testing methods/New Approach Methodologies (NAMs), to reduce the number of animals used and to refine procedures where no alternatives exist, or are not sufficient to ensure the safety of substances (the '3R principle').
 EPAA organised several conferences and activities, including: